Automation | SaltPower

 Automating a first-of-its-kind energy plant

 In 2022, SaltPower began the construction of its first full-scale energy supply facility.
-The new 100kW plant will supply DanskSalt/Nobian’s Hvornum facility with enough electric energy to operate the salt-brine supply for the factory entirely on renewable energy.
+Notably, the new 100kW plant will supply DanskSalt/Nobian’s Hvornum facility with enough electric energy to operate the salt-brine supply for the factory entirely on renewable energy.

 The plant, which produces electrical energy from the osmotic pressure in a saltwater solution, is the first of its kind in the world.
-And a first-of-its-kind facility requires a first-of-its-kind automation solution.
+And of course, a first-of-its-kind facility requires a first-of-its-kind automation solution.

-Init was entrusted with the task of developing an automation system to enable effective operation for the breakthrough technology.
+Accordingly, SaltPower entrusted Init with the task of developing an automation system to enable effective operation for the breakthrough technology.

 Solution

-Close collaboration and a fail safe control system
+Close collaboration & a fail safe control system

 After exploring different possibilities, the team decided on a Siemens fail safe PLC system.
-The PLC system and the frequency converters’ interconnected direct current (DC) bus make it possible to control the system in the most energy-efficient way.
+Together with the PLC system, the frequency converters’ interconnected direct current (DC) bus make it possible to control the system in the most energy-efficient way.

-The technical content of the project was quite extensive, as the inverters in the project deliver regenerated energy back onto the common DC bus.
-This placed severe demands for the design of switchboards and electrical installations.
+What’s more, the technical content of the project was quite extensive, because the inverters in the project deliver regenerated energy back onto the common DC bus, placing severe demands for the design of switchboards and electrical installations.

-The control system is a result of close collaboration between Init’s software developers and SaltPower’s develop engineers.
+Ultimately, the control system is a result of close collaboration between Init’s software developers and SaltPower’s engineers.

 The collaboration with Init has worked flawlessly and the engineers involved have shown great enthusiasm and proactivity in the project.